Press kit: Contact me at the email address below.

-After a car accident robbed renowned videogame producer and Bay Area native Ted Tahquechi of nearly all his sight, he turned to photography in order to share the way he sees the human body with others and raise money for charity.
-Ted’s unique view of the human body, showcased in a project titled Landscapes of the Body, will be exhibited at the Lighthouse for the Blind gallery at 1155 Market St. in San Francisco Ca. with an opening celebration January 30th, 2020 from 5-7 pm.
-This project will be on display through June 2020, and Ted and his guide dog Fauna will join Lighthouse for the Blind gallery staff for the opening January 30th.
-We would like to extend an invitation to come see this fascinating view of the human form.
+After a car accident robbed renowned videogame producer and Bay Area native Ted Tahquechi of nearly all his sight, he turned to photography in order to share the way he sees the human form in a project titled Landscapes of the Body, which has been exhibited worldwide, including a multi-year solo exhibition at the Lighthouse for the Blind gallery in San Francisco Ca.

 Viewers of this collection will experience imagery ranging from softly lit and easily recognizable forms to those more indefinite, thought-provoking, and abstract.
 Throughout its black and white images, the collection explores models ages 19 to 76, with a multitude of ethnicities and body sizes ranging from petite to plus-size.
 While the imagery is of the nude form, it is not explicit, making this collection suitable for all viewers.

 “These images celebrate diversity in age, body size and physical ability, and illustrate that the beauty of the human form is present in every body and not dependent on the idealized media-driven definition of beauty.
-I am excited and honored for the opportunity to share my imagery with the visitors of the Lighthouse for the Blind gallery and look forward to meeting everyone at the opening.”
+It is my hope that expanding of the accessibility of this collection will allow it to serve as a template for other artists to understand the importance of making their work accessible to those who cannot see.”

 Media Contact: